ppy/osu-wiki/news/2021-02-13-new-featured-artist-ovenola.md

 With **9** tracks available from that gem of an album, we're proud to provide more material to our insanely impressive metal mapping scene.

 [Noose](https://osu.ppy.sh/beatmapsets/1348020) mapped by [BOUYAAA](https://osu.ppy.sh/users/405449) (one of osu!'s most prolific rock and metal mappers) provides a pretty solid example of how this music deserves to be mapped.
-Check it out in the video below, or preview any of these other tracks!:
+Check it out in the video below, or preview any of these other tracks:

 <div align="center">
     <video width="95%" controls>